zenobia-pay/dolphin-cli/README.md

 ## Project Structure Expected

-Dolphin Maker expects your project to follow this structure:
+Dolphin CLI expects your project to follow this structure:

 ```
 project/